Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Campaign Design

-In collaboration with design and creative directors, I conceptualize and produce marketing campaigns that support performance goals while maintaining the playful, thoughtful voice that defines Uncommon Goods.
+In collaboration with design and creative directors, I structure and produce marketing campaigns that balance performance goals against the playful, thoughtful voice that defines Uncommon Goods.
+Here's a recent Valentine's day campaign, which is also the first to debut our new illustration style.

-My approach focuses on a strong, typography-first visual hierarchy aimed to highlight product benefits, personalization opportunities, and gifting sentiment.
-I test and refine creative regularly, collaborating with marketing teams to inform data-backed decisions while preserving creative intuition.
+My approach establishes a typography-first visual hierarchy optimized for product benefits, personalization, and gifting sentiment.
+Each campaign cycle informs the next—we test and refine creative iteratively with marketing, using performance data to sharpen decisions while preserving creative intuition.

 Valentine's Day campaign creative